Injury

-Injury is physiological damage to the living tissue of any organism, whether in humans, in other animals, or in plants.
+Injury is physiological damage to an organism.
+The response to injury, whether in humans, in other animals, in plants, in fungi, or in single-celled eukaryotes such as choanoflagellates, is substantially shared, implying that the mechanisms are ancient.

-Injuries can be caused in many ways, including mechanically with penetration by sharp objects such as teeth or with blunt objects, by heat or cold, or by venoms and biotoxins.
-Injury prompts an inflammatory response in many taxa of animals; this prompts wound healing.
-In both plants and animals, substances are often released to help to occlude the wound, limiting loss of fluids and the entry of pathogens such as bacteria.
-Many organisms secrete antimicrobial chemicals which limit wound infection; in addition, animals have a variety of immune responses for the same purpose.
-Both plants and animals have regrowth mechanisms which may result in complete or partial healing over the injury.
-Cells too can repair damage to a certain degree.
+Injuries can be caused in many ways, including mechanical trauma, toxins, interactions with other organisms, or abiotic factors in the environment.
+In many animal taxa, injury prompts an inflammatory response that initiates wound healing.
+In both plants and animals, substances are released to help occlude the wound, limiting fluid loss and the entry of pathogens.
+Many organisms secrete antimicrobial chemicals, which limit wound infection; animals have immune responses for the same purpose.
+Both plants and animals have mechanisms of regrowth that may result in complete or partial healing of the injury.